 Our program is part of an effort to tackle an invasive species that has been identified as one of the world’s greatest conservation issues.
 Destructive lionfish are invading coral reefs in the Americas.
 Since lionfish (Pterois volitans) first appeared on the eastern seaboard of the United States in the 1980s, the voracious predators have gobbled up coral-reef fish from North Carolina to Venezuela.
 Officials responsible for protecting reefs have struggled to find ways to control populations and fishing competitions can help to keep the problem species in check.

-• Day to day work at the diving station: help with maintaining and preparing diving equipment, assisting with logistics and office work, give a hand with installing a pirate museum, assisting instructors with attending diving students and clients
+• Day to day work at the diving station: help with maintaining and preparing diving equipment, assisting with logistics and office work, give a hand with installing a pirate museum, assi(Certifications: Open Water, Advanced Diving & one speciality like: Rescue, Marine Ecology or Hunter/Collector Diving)sting instructors with attending diving students and clients

-• Assisting actively with the protection and restoration of coral reefs and the protection of endemic fishes as well as the control of invasive species
+• Assisting actively with the protection and restoration of coral reefs (starting in January 2018) and the protection of endemic fishes as well as the control of invasive species

 No previous experiences required to participate in the program.
 A typical Endangered Marine Species Protection and Conservation intern should be interested in protecting flora and fauna, marine-life and diving.
 He or she needs to be of good health (able to swim 100 m), enthusiastic, proactive, willing to learn and ready for a challenge.
 Responsibility, commitment, patience and perseverance are among significant qualities.